 Meaning "twist or turn of speech, grotesquery in words" is from 1590s; that of "absurd or unreasonable act" (perhaps caused by "twisted judgment") is from 1848.
 The sense of "eccentric person," especially one who is irrationally fixated, is first recorded 1833; this sometimes is said to be from the crank of a barrel organ, which makes it play the same tune over and over; but more likely it is a back-formation from cranky (q.v.) and thus from the notion of one having a mental "twist."

 The person who adopts "any presentiment, any extravagance as most in nature," is not commonly called a Transcendentalist, but is known colloquially as a "crank."
 [Oliver W. Holmes, "Ralph Waldo Emerson"]

 There also was a crank (adj.) in Middle English meaning "lively, brisk, merry," but it is of uncertain origin and connection.
 Cranky for "merry, lively" lingered into 19c. in northern England dialects and American English.
 Meaning "methamphetamine" attested by 1989, from the verb.

-1590s, "to zig-zag," from crank (n.).
-Meaning "to turn a crank" is first attested 1908, with reference to automobile engines.
+1590s, "to zig-zag, run in a winding course," from crank (n.) "a bend, a crook," hence "a winding," for which see crank (n.).
+From 1793 as "to bend into a crank shape;" 1834 as "attach a crank to;" meaning "to turn a crank" is first attested 1908, with reference to automobile engines.
 Related: Cranked; cranking.